Katie Gorka lands spokesperson job at Customs and Border Protection

 WASHINGTON — Katie Gorka, wife of former White House adviser Sebastian Gorka, will become a spokeswoman for Customs and Border Protection, according to a Department of Homeland Security spokesperson.
 Gorka was passed over at the agency for a job overseeing a newly branded office of terror prevention, according to current and former DHS officials.

-A DHS spokesperson told NBC News, "Katie has been a valuable member of the DHS team, helping to advance the Department's mission of preventing targeted violence and countering terrorism, regardless of ideology.
-We look forward to her continued service with the Department in her new positon at CBP as we work to secure the border and enforce our nation's immigration laws."
+A DHS spokesperson told NBC News: "Katie has been a valuable member of the DHS team, helping to advance the Department's mission of preventing targeted violence and countering terrorism, regardless of ideology.
+We look forward to her continued service with the Department in her new position at CBP as we work to secure the border and enforce our nation's immigration laws."

 Gorka was on the Trump transition team and then served as an adviser to DHS.
 CNN was first to report Gorka's appointment to the new position.